 - Participants will be able to understand basic oral and nasal anatomies.

-- Participants will be able to identify typical airflow patterns.
+- Participants will be able to identify typical and atypical airflow patterns.

 - Participants will be able to identify three factors that can impact mouth development.

-- Participants will be able to recognize three common speech and feeding disorders.
+- Participants will be able to recognize common causes of speech and feeding disorders.